abdout/x/README.md

 - 🔔 Enable/disable two-factor auth in Settings page
 - 🔄 Change user role in Settings page (for development purposes only)

+### Documentation

+To start with ease, you may browse the [Technical Record Document](https://github.com/abdout/auth/blob/main/TRD.md).

 ### Installation

 1. Clone the repository to your local machine: